 A decision made by a self-regulatory body cannot be suspended or prejudiced by appeal to the Agency.
 However, a party can bring a case before the Agency even though the case has been or is being handled by a self-regulatory body, whose position may be considered by the Agency assessing the case.
-Over the recent years, ENLI's predecessor, the NSL, sanctioned several companies for having offered to Health Professionals SMS-services for use by patients, enhancing drug consumption compliance.
-NSL was of the opinion that the companies, by offering such service, in effect relieved the doctors from work normally vested in the Health Professionals, implying that the services partly constituted financial support to the doctor and partly impacted on the independency of the Health Professional from the service provider.
-On request by NSL, the Agency scrutinised this practise and reached the conclusion that SMS compliance services was a service rendered to the patients on a voluntary basis and that the doctors were not relieved of any work load as they are not normally involved in dayto-day compliance monitoring.
+Over recent years ENLI's predecessor, the NSL, sanctioned several companies for having offered to Healthcare Professionals SMS-services for use by patients, enhancing drug consumption compliance.
+NSL was of the opinion that the companies, by offering such service, in effect relieved the doctors from work normally vested in the Healthcare Professionals, implying that the services partly constituted financial support to the doctor and partly impacted on the independency of the Healthcare Professional from the service provider.
+On request by NSL, the Agency scrutinised this practice and reached the conclusion that the SMS compliance service was a service rendered to the patients on a voluntary basis and that the doctors were not relieved of any workload, as they are not normally involved in dayto-day compliance monitoring.
 On the basis thereof NSL changed its practice, allowing for SMS compliance services to be offered to patients, although through the prescribing doctor.
 In principle, such scrutiny by the Agency can be initiated not only by ENLI, but also by any interest holding locus standi.
-In a judgment (Case UfR2009-1618S) quoting Case SH2009.V-0132-05, see question 2.3 below.
-The Danish Maritime and Commercial court dismissed a suit brought by MerckSerono against Ferring on the grounds that MerckSerono already had identical complaints heard by NSL and the Agency, whose decisions were accepted by both parties and implemented by Ferring, which was also fined by NSL, and that MerckSerono consequently had no legitimate interest in also having the same complaints heard by the Court.
+In a judgment (Case UfR2009-1618S) quoting Case SH2009.V-0132-05, see question 2.3 below, the Danish Maritime and Commercial court dismissed a suit brought by MerckSerono against Ferring on the grounds that MerckSerono already had identical complaints heard by NSL and the Agency, whose decisions were accepted by both parties and implemented by Ferring, which was also fined by NSL, and that MerckSerono consequently had no legitimate interest in also having the same complaints heard by the court.

 ENLI may ex officio take up cases regarding companies, which are subject to ENLI jurisdiction.
-As per 1 January 2013, the number of companies subject to ENLI jurisdiction was 65, comprising the members of LIF (34), IGL (14), PFL (6), companies (8) and associations (1) having submitted to ENLI's jurisdiction voluntarily.
-Considering the number of subjects, ENLI is in a strong position to enforce ENLI rules against every relevant player on the Danish market.
+As per 1 January 2014, the number of companies subject to ENLI jurisdiction was 68, comprising the members of LIF (40), IGL (14), PFL (6), companies (8) and associations (1) having submitted to ENLI's jurisdiction voluntarily.
+Considering the number of subjects and that ENLI recently has resolved to hear cases brought by members against non-members, ENLI is in a strong position to enforce ENLI rules against every relevant player on the Danish market.
+Decisions in the disfavour of non-members can obviously not be enforced by ENLI.